skyrim/qmxx/README.md

 qmxx
 ====

-AMXX plugins for KZ on CS 1.6
+My AMXX plugins for KZ on CS 1.6